-Shake the person and talk to them loudly.
+Shake the person, tap their shoulder hard, and talk to them loudly.

 Check to see if the person is breathing.
 (Agonal breathing, which is occasional gasping and is ineffective, does not count as breathing.)

-Send someone for help and to get an AED.
+Send someone for help or to call your emergency number and to get an AED.

 If alone, call for help while assessing for breathing and pulse.
 (The ILCOR emphasizes that cell phones are available everywhere now and most have a built-in speakerphone.
 Call for help without leaving the person.)

-- Check for the carotid pulse on the side of the neck.
-Keep in mind to not waste time trying to feel for a pulse; feel for 5 but no more than 10 seconds.
-If you are not sure you feel a pulse, begin CPR with a cycle of 30 chest compressions and two breaths .
+- Check for the carotid pulse on the side of the neck .
+Keep in mind to not waste time trying to feel for a pulse; feel for no more than 10 seconds.
+If you are not sure you feel a pulse, begin CPR with a cycle of 30 chest compressions and two breaths.